Surely wood can be recycled, it’s made from trees isn’t it?

 If you can’t put wood into the recycling bin, what should you do with your timber waste?

 Here, you’ll be able to put your timber waste into the correct collection point.
 From here, it will then get sent on to a more specialist facility to be dealt with properly and hopefully recycled.
-Some types of wood waste, such as plywood, contain chemical-based adhesives, which means they need to be dealt with separately.

 If you’re not sure where your nearest centre is, take a look at this government webpage.